-We also earn collaborative research and development revenues from other arrangements, including upfront fees, research funding and development, regulatory and/or sales milestones and royalties.
+We also earn revenues from research collaborations, license agreements and other arrangements, that include upfront fees, research funding and development funding, milestone payments and royalties.
 These include license agreements and, from time to time, funded feasibility study agreements.
-Such license agreements include (i) an exclusive license with OncoSil Medical Ltd for the development and commercialization of a product candidate for the treatment of pancreatic cancer and (ii) exclusive license agreements with Ocumension Therapeutics ("Ocumension") for the development and commercialization in Mainland China, Hong Kong, Macau and Taiwan of (a) our Durasert three-year treatment of non-infectious uveitis affecting the posterior segment of the eye and (b) DEXYCU, for the treatment of post-operative ocular inflammation .
-We also undertake research study agreements which generally include formulation and other pre-clinical studies designed to evaluate the use of our Durasert technology platform, or potentially in the future our Verisome technology platform, for the delivery of third-party proprietary compounds for various eye diseases.
+These agreements include (i) an exclusive license with OncoSil Medical Ltd for the development and commercialization of a product candidate for the treatment of pancreatic cancer and (ii) exclusive license agreements with Ocumension Therapeutics ("Ocumension") for the development and commercialization in Mainland China, Hong Kong, Macau and Taiwan of (a) our Durasert three-year treatment of non-infectious uveitis affecting the posterior segment of the eye and (b) DEXYCU, for the treatment of post-operative ocular inflammation .
+We also undertake research agreements with collaborators which include formulation, clinical and non-clinical manufacturing and other pre-clinical studies designed to evaluate the use of our Durasert technology platform, or potentially in the future our Verisome technology platform, for the delivery of third-party proprietary compounds for various eye diseases or other indications.

-DEXYCU[®], YUTIQ[®] and DurasertTM are our trademarks.
+DEXYCU[®], YUTIQ[®] and Durasert[TM] are our trademarks.
 Retisert[®] is Bausch & Lomb's trademark.
 ILUVIEN[®] is Alimera's trademark.
 Verisome[®] is Ramscor, Inc.'s trademark.
 Information with respect to ILUVIEN, including regulatory and marketing information, and Alimera's plans and intentions, reflects information publicly disclosed by Alimera.